microsoft/generator-azuresfjava/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Contribution Steps

+Once you have figured out all the legalities above, you can follow the steps below -

+* Create a fork of this [repository](https://github.com/Azure/generator-azuresfjava)
+* Git clone the forked repository to your development box
+* Make the changes
+* You can update your local Yeo using ```npm link``` (or ```sudo npm link``` as required) at the project root-level
+* Create a new project with ```yo azuresfjava``` (ensure it picks from your changes)
+* Validate that changes are working as expected and not breaking anything regressively - following the steps mentioned in the [documentation](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-create-your-first-linux-application-with-java)
+* Raise a pull request and share with us